-- Not allowing families to adopt two children at once, adopt out of birth order, or continue an adoption during pregnancy.
+- Not allowing families to adopt out of birth order, or continue an adoption during pregnancy.
 There can be good reasons for these policies, but there is no point in considering an agency which doesn’t allow a practice which you know is right for your family.

 - Using travel groups.
 While a few agencies which use travel groups can get you into the next group without a delay, most people who use an agency with group travel will not be able to travel immediately–a big priority for some families.